 No seven-star hotel would be complete without a luxurious infinity pool overlooking the whole of Dubai.
 The resort actually has three outdoor and two indoor pools reserved for hotel guests to use.
 Visitors of Talise Spa can use the indoor pool, as well as jacuzzi, sauna, steam room and plunge pool.
-This might be one for the bucket-list, as treatments are upward of Dhs520 for 30 minutes.
+This might be one for the bucket-list, as treatments are upward of Dhs950 for a 60-minute massage.

 Burj Al Arab, Jumeirah, daily, 9am to 9pm.
 Tel: (04) 301 7365. jumeirah.com

 This 25-metre indoor pool looks straight out onto the sea, so you can pretend you’re swimming with the fish from the safety of your temperature-controlled pool.
 There’s also a row of relaxing four-poster beds for once you’ve finished your lengths.
 Spa guests have full use of the facilities, with treatments ranging from Dhs500 for a 30 minute facial, up to Dhs4,500 for a 180-minute Royal Lulur treatment.